Cisco Catalyst Center 3.1.x on ESXi Deployment Guide

 Note

 As a security measure, you will be prompted to change this password after you log in.
-For more information, see Complete the quick start workflow.
+For more information, refer to Complete the quick start workflow.

 Configure a virtual appliance using the advanced Install Configuration Wizard